erikxson/watermeter-flowiq2200/README.md

 **Home Assistant: enable MQTT Discovery and verify device appears**

 Home Assistant must have the MQTT integration configured and connected to the broker.
-Home Assistant must have the MQTT integration configured and connected to the broker.

   Verify in Home Assistant